|Tim Roufs||extended search|

 In my younger days we were making a garden spot which would last a long time.
 While that first part of the garden was coming up we'd break up the other part.
 That way we could work on one garden spot while the other one was growing.
 The men would chop the second spot too.
 Everybody'd take a whirl at chopping the ground, until they finally had a nice big garden spot.
 That's the way they knew how to clear a garden spot.
 They kept improving it, and little by little it got bigger.
 Every year they put in a little bigger area, finally they had a very good garden spot.
 I've seen that.
 I've seen them do it, and I think I helped in there a little bit too.

 While the men were making a bigger garden spot, the crop in the first garden was growing.
 When it started growing we used to find where the growth was and chop the ground up around it.
 That way it made a pretty good garden spot.
 After the corn came up they would chop the dirt around the corn and rake it up.
 That's how they broke ground after the first hoeing.
 That's just like plowing.
 That's helping the crop.
 When the potatoes started growing they went between the rows and chopped that soil.
 They loosened that dirt by hoeing.
 They continued that hoeing two or three times that summer.
-Later on in the summer, as fast as they'd work in the garden they'd throw sticks out.
+Later on in the summer, as fast as they'd work in the garden they'd throw the small sticks out.
 While the garden was growing, the potatoes were growing, they'd throw those things out from underneath the plants.
 That's the old way of first gardening.

 I think they got nice potatoes, nice garden stuff, corn especially.
 Boy would that corn grow!
 We called corn man-dáa-mIn.